Sitefinity/QuantumHeadlessAngularApp/README.md

 * Add **http://localhost:4200** and **http://quantum-headless.sitefinity.site**

 3. Download this repo.
+4. Run:
+  `npm install`
-4. Run the project:
+5. Run the project:
   `ng serve`
-5. Enter the url of the Sitefinity sandbox and save.
+6. Enter the url of the Sitefinity sandbox and save.

 ## Test it online